Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: A general approach to prove a Poincar e inequality for kinetically constrained spin models

 for some constant $c>0$.
+Fix e.g. the first direction.
+The probability that none of the vertices $x+\vec e_1,\dots, x+\ell\vec e_1$ belong to an infinite good path in $\ex$ is exponentially small in $\ell$ while the probability that a given path of length $L$ is super-good conditionally on being good is at least $1-(1-p_2)^L$.
 It is now immediate to verify that given $\hat \d>0$ there exists $\d>0$ small enough such that $\max(p_2, (1-p_1)\log(1/p_2)^{2})\le \d$ implies \eqref{eq:111}. \end{proof} Notice that so far the mapping $\Phi$ played no role.
 We will now use it in order to bound a generic term $\mu\left( \id_x \var_x(f)\right)$ appearing in \eqref{eq:1}.
 Without loss of generality we only treat the case $x=0$. \begin{lemma} In the same setting of Theorem \ref{thm:appl} there exists $c >0 $ independent of $p_1,p_2,\Phi$ such that